visualbis/VV-Docs/docs/admin-guide/getting-started/initial-setup.md

 ## Maintenance of BI Hub

-Once the initial setup is complete, following are some of the on-going maintenance activities that you must perform:
+Once the initial setup is complete, here are some of the ongoing maintenance activities that you must perform:

 1. <Link to={useBaseUrl('docs/admin-guide/admin-functions/maintenance-bihub/add-new-user')}>Adding a new user to BI Hub</Link>: To add new users manually without synchronizing from Microsoft AD or other LDAP.
 2. <Link to={useBaseUrl('docs/admin-guide/admin-functions/maintenance-bihub/add-reports-existing-user')}>Add Reports to an existing User</Link>: To add reports to a user manually without performing bulk synchronization.